k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

    By default, the category is set to **enable_masking** on all masking Actors except for the **MaskingSequence** Actor, in which case the default category is set to **enable_sequences**.

-   The masking Actor inspects the **value of the session level key, set in the category**:
+   A masking Actor inspects the **value of the session level key, set in the category**:

    - If the related session-level key **is not set**, or is set to **true** - it generates a new value.
    - Else, if the related session-level key is set to **false** - it returns the original value.